 This includes consultancy and various outreach activities.
 Beyond existing academic communities, it aims to allow students from marginalized groups of society to access its study program.
 This will enhance the distribution of knowledge, strengthen multipliers and thus contribute to capacity building.
 It will promote ownership of all aspects required for sustainable peacebuilding, in all parts of the country, thereby meeting demands from particularly affected regions.

-This illustration shows an overview of the three pillars of CAPAZ’s working structure.
+This illustration shows an overview of the Academic and Administrative Staff of CAPAZ Institute.